innovationOUtside/tm129-robotics2020/content/00_READ_ME_FIRST/Section_00_05_Accessing_RoboLab.md

 Files that exist outside the `/home/joyan/notebooks` directory path in the container (which is to say, outside the `notebooks` directory viewable from the notebook server homepage, *will not be shared to your local desktop*.

+TO DO - files are shipped with the container; to copy them into the shared folder so they appear on your desktop, you will need to rename the ?? folder to ??.
+SCREENSHOT / instruction

 #### Running an Open Computing Lab Environment via the ContainDS Application